pmartinez8241/Create-an-Algorand-Node-on-Microsoft-Azure-and-Sign-Transactions-with-Azure-Key-Vault/README.md

 Once the prepared transaction is made, inserting the `Private Key` of your Algorand key into the `sign()` function makes it ready to be broadcast through the Algorand Testnet.
 To finalize the transaction, all that is needed is to send the transaction using the `send_transaction()` function.

+---

+# Conclusion

+In this tutorial, we learned about some of the services azure provides and how to secure those services.
+We now know the basics of storing **Secrets** in Azure Key Vault and Deploying a Linux virtual machine.
+Storing API Keys, SSH Key, and Cryptocurrency Private keys in Azure Key Vault will significantly reduce the burden of keeping these values safe.
+We have also learned how to deploy an Algorand node and synchronize it using Fast Catchup.
+If you did this tutorial using Azure Web Portal, try at least once deploying your Azure web resources using the template in this [GitHub Repository](https://github.com/pmartinez8241/Create-an-Algorand-Node-on-Microsoft-Azure-and-Sign-Transactions-with-Azure-Key-Vault) to see how much less complicated it makes deployments.

 </br>
 </br>
 </br>